karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 cannot tell which other members of Pentatonix sing the line.

-It's worth noting that the 2015 A Cappella Academy Choir is credited for provided backing vocals on 6/13 tracks on the album's standard edition, which might explain why backing vocals often sound as though supported by a large group, but the choir does not receive credit on either "Sing" or "First Things First".
+It's worth noting that the 2015 A Cappella Academy Choir is credited for provided backing vocals on 6/13 tracks on the album's standard edition.
+The A Cappella Academy Choir's [far greater number of voices ][aca_2015_choir_new_years_day] might explain why backing vocals often sound as though they are supported by a large group, but the choir does not receive credit on either "Sing" or "First Things First".

 It's not the effects themselves that make Pentatonix pop, but the way they are used.
 In the past, Pentatonix used clever arranging techniques to present a